 |1 – 3 years||27%|

 |Less than one year||21%|

 The Academic Chairpersons Conference has been offered by Kansas State University to department chairs throughout the country since 1983.

 The original conference themes alternated each year between assessment and departmental management, and provided department chairs with practical, usable information and skills.

-The idea of the conference originated from the Center for Faculty Evaluation and Development (now known as IDEA Education), which was housed with K-State’s Division of Continuing Education, currently known as Global Campus.
+The idea of the conference originated from the Center for Faculty Evaluation and Development (now known as IDEA Education), which was housed with K-State Global Campus (formerly the Division of Continuing Education).
 The conference was created to meet the need for departmental leadership development opportunities and was a part of the series of Issues in Higher Education Conferences.
 The Academic Chairpersons Conference Advisory Board still includes several founding members.
-The conference’s longevity can be partly attributed to the efforts through the years of the K-State coordination staff that has worked extremely hard to keep this an affordable conference.
+The conference’s longevity can be partially attributed to efforts of the K-State conference staff to keep this an affordable conference.

-Educational opportunities focus on departmental leadership including dealing with faculty and other personnel, determining effective budgets, handling student issues and developing pertinent curriculum.
+Educational opportunities focus on departmental leadership, including dealing with faculty and other personnel, determining effective budgets, handling student issues and developing pertinent curriculum.
 Conflict management, legal issues, fundraising, grant writing, finances and trends in higher education are conference topics of importance.
-New and seasoned department chairs receive tools that help them to deal with current situations and prepare for the future.
+New and seasoned department chairs receive tools to help them deal with current situations and prepare for the future.

 The department chair is a unique position on college campuses; it’s the higher education version of middle management.
 Chairs report to their dean while supervising their staff and faculty, and they have numerous responsibilities related to students.
 Regardless of institutional size, generally, the overall challenges for chairs remain the same whether they serve in private, public, liberal arts or research institutions.